Why Study the Subject of Prophecy?

-It is imperative that in these days we study the subject of prophecy, but why?
-Why is it so vitally important that we study it at this time?
+It is imperative that we study the subject of prophecy, but why?
+Why is it so vitally important that we study it at this time, in these days?
 Let me give you a number of reasons:

-- There is much in God’s Word on this subject of prophecy.
-There are a great number of verses in God’s Word on this subject.
-You may have 5 verses on baptism, 10 verses on communion, and we would all agree that these are important subjects for the church, but there are literally thousands of verses on end times prophecy.
-This vast number of verses about the future of the church and the future of this world make it all the more important, and should greatly motivate us to study and learn this subject.
-In fact, there are over 100 verses alone specifically on the rapture, the return of Christ for the believers.
+- There is much said in God’s Word on this subject of prophecy.
+Now we may have 5 verses on baptism, 10 verses on communion, and we would all agree that these are important subjects for the church, but there are literally thousands of verses on end times’ prophecy.
+This enormous number of verses about the future of the church should help us to see the great importance of this subject, and then motivate us to study it and learn it.
+In fact, there are over 100 verses alone specifically on the return of Christ and the rapture of the church.
 Isaiah, Daniel, Ezekiel, Micah, Zechariah, Matthew 24, Mark 13, Luke 21, Romans 11, 1 Corinthians 15, 1 Thessalonians 4-5, 2 Thessalonians 1-2, Revelation, etc.

-- This subject of prophecy is future, and has not yet been fulfilled.
-Should we not be excited to understand what God says in His Word about the future, about what has not yet happened, and about what is to take place on this earth, and what could be our future?
-Zechariah, Simeon and Anna’s examples speak loudly to us, for they were very excited about Christ’s coming, and were looking forward to the fulfillment of prophecy concerning Christ.
+- There is a great amount of prophecy that has not yet been fulfilled.
+When we talk about prophecy we understand that there is fulfilled and unfulfilled prophecy, that which was fulfilled in the past, and that which is still to be fulfilled in the future.
+Now that we are closing in on the end of this age we need to see that there is a lot of prophecy yet to be fulfilled on this earth.
+Should we not be excited to understand what God says in His Word about the coming days and years, about what is to soon to take place on this earth, and what is to be our future, and more likely, the future of our children and grandchildren?
+Zechariah, Simeon and Annas’ examples speak loudly to us, for they were excitedly looking forward to the fulfillment of Old Testament predictions about Christ, the promised Messiah.
 And they were actually witnesses of Christ’s 1st coming.
-Might God bless us by enabling us to witness Christ’s 2nd coming, and then be raptured from this earth.
+Might God so sovereignly work it out that we witness Christ’s 2nd coming, and then are raptured from this earth.
 Luke 1:67-79, Luke 2:25-32, Luke 2:36-38

 - So you don’t fall into error.
 There is so much error on this subject of prophecy, and we need to know what is true so we can recognize and refute what is false.
 That’s why Paul spent so much time on this subject when writing to the Thessalonians, for there were these false teachers, these errors and with that, deception, with the result that the church was confused and unsettled.
-The devil is doing all he can to lead us astray, and as Christians we don’t want our families, friends and churches to be deceived, and especially as the day of Christ draws nearer.
-Might we know Biblical prophetic truth so we can be encouraged, and so we can speak out against and counter the false teachers and their errors.
+Do you not see in this day and age that the devil is working hard and doing all he can to lead us astray.
+As Christians we should not want our families, friends and our church to be deceived, and especially as the day of Christ draws nearer.
+Might we clearly understand prophetic truth so we can be encouraged, and so we can speak out against the false teachers and counter their errors.
 Matthew 24:4, Titus 1:9

-- Because Christ loves you and wants to see you and wants you to be wanting to see Him, to be looking forward to His return.
+- Because Christ loves you and wants to see you and wants you to be want to see Him, to be looking forward to His return.
 Jesus Christ is our Savior, Lord and King, our lover, friend and brother, and He can’t wait to see us, and take us home to heaven to be with Him.
 Should we not then be wanting to see Him?
-The truth is that we should be very excited about seeing Him, and therefore wanting to learn from His Word as much as we can about the circumstances and events leading up to His coming.
+Of course, we should be excited about seeing Him, and therefore wanting to learn from His word as much as we can about the circumstances and events leading up to His coming.
 If we aren’t excited about Christ’s return, if we aren’t longing for Him, and looking forward to seeing Him, then what are we excited about, what are we longing for?
 1 Peter 1:10-12

 - God wants you to know the subject of prophecy so you can be at peace.
 In a world of confusion, calamity and conflict, in a world where things will get worse and worse before the return of Christ, God tells you, “Be still and know that I am God”.
 Wars, famines, earthquakes, plagues, economic distress, and persecution will all take place in the end times.
 But knowing that they will come, and that God is in control, and that this is all part of God’s plan, and that God will be exalted, will then help us to trust Him, and to be at peace.
 Psalm 46, Matthew 24:4-8, Revelation 6:1-8

 - So you can know how you are to live in the end times, in the time leading up to the return of Christ.
 God’s Word gives many specific instructions to the believers in the church regarding the end times and how we are to live, instructions about faith, hope, love, evangelism, prayer, fellowship, error, perseverance, suffering and holiness.
-Seven letters to seven churches are given to us in Revelation 2-3, and these are in the context of prophecy, and they are no doubt very relevant and practical for all Christians living in these end times.
-Listen and take heed to what the Spirit tells the churches so you can know how to live, so you can be an overcomer, so you can be ready for Christ’s coming.
+Seven letters to seven churches are given to us in Revelation 2-3, and these are in the context of the greatest prophecy book in the entire Bible.
+They are no doubt needed and relevant for all Christians living in these end times.
+Listen and take heed to what the Spirit tells the churches so you can know how to live, so you can be an overcomer, and so you can be ready for Christ’s coming.

 - So you can be pure, holy and godly.
 There are many challenges and temptations for the Christian, and even more so in the end times.
-We surely don’t want to be worldly Christians when Christ comes back.
-We need to know and understand end time prophetic truth so we can be pure and holy, unstained by sin and the world, and able then to be useful to the Lord, to faithfully do His work on earth.
+We don’t want to be worldly Christians when Christ comes back.
+We need to know and understand end times’ prophetic truth so we can be pure and holy, unstained by sin and the world, and useful then to the Lord in faithfully doing His work on earth.
 1 John 3:2, 2 Peter 3:9-14, Luke 21:34-36, Revelation 18

 - The Old Testament prophets wrote about the end times for the Christians of today.
 Yes, the prophets wanted to know the times and circumstances of Christ’s coming, but it wasn’t for them, it was and is for us.
 Isn’t this encouraging?
 The prophets were really writing for us.
-Should we not then read what they wrote, knowing that it pertains to us and the days we are now living in?
-Even the angels long to look into these things, which means this is very important, and therefore we should want to know it.
-Daniel 12:4, 9; 1 Peter 1:10-12
+Should we not then read what they wrote, knowing that it pertains to us and the days we now live?
+Even the angels long to look into these things, which means this is critically important.
+Therefore we should want to read, study and know it so we can clearly and completely tell others the truth about the return of Christ and the rapture of the church.
+“Son of man, I have appointed you a watchman to the house of Israel; and whenever you hear a word from My mouth, warn them from Me.”
+Ezekiel 3:17, Daniel 12:4, 9; 1 Peter 1:10-12

 - God will bless those who take heed to His instructions on the end times.
 I believe we all want to be blessed by God.
 Might we then read and understand what God says to us so we can know what to believe, take to heart what is written, and be doing what God wants us to be doing in the days before His Son’s return.
 The more we know and do, the more we will be blessed and encouraged.
 And those who don’t read, understand, and take heed will not be blessed in the way that God had planned for them.
 Revelation 1:3-4

 - Because the consummation of God’s plan, the fulfillment of much of prophecy, is the great goal of the church.
-God’s plans for the church are coming to an end, and they will end at the end of this age.
+God’s plans for the church will soon be fulfilled, and this will occur at the coming of Christ.
 The glory of God and of Christ will be seen as God fulfills His plans for the church.
-If this is the great desire of God, the great goal of the church, then we should be excited about it and wanting to study the texts of God’s Word that speak about it.
+If this is the great plan of God, the great goal of the church, then we should be excited about prophecy and be wanting to study the texts of God’s Word that speak so much about it.
 Ephesians 1:9-11